vanyakulinich/nestjs_postgres_docker_starter/README.md

 ### Description

 Starter Template for building apps with Nest.js backend and PostgreSQL database, wrapped in docker containers.<br/>
-Use "whatever" framework for frontend - just add container to docker-compose files.<br/>
 Main purpose of this starter is to save developers time, which is usually spend on creating basic skeletons, configs and getting all together when building the apps.

 ### What's inside